 The Rhode Island State Police Commercial Enforcement Unit (CEU) is the MCSAP lead agency for the State of Rhode Island.
 Performing in this role since its inception, for over 30 years, the CEU has adapted effectively to the many challenges associated ensuring that Rhode Island remains a major contributor in improving the safety of the Nation's transportation system.
 The Rhode Island State Police and the CEU enjoys this success as the result of a strong partnership with the Federal Motor Carrier Safety Administration and other state and local agencies that are stakeholders in highway safety.
 We remain firmly committed to our highway safety goals and continuing our very successful program that has been validated year after year in our ability to meet established goals in an ever-changing transportation environment.
-Our FY2019 Commercial Vehicle Safety Plan (CVSP) reflects a thorough effort that ensures the effective use of limited resources.
+The State of Rhode Island has not adopted the applicable sections of 49 CFR part 385 or 386, but the has other existing applicable authority to place a vehicle OOS roadside.
+Our FY2020 Commercial Vehicle Safety Plan (CVSP) reflects a thorough effort that ensures the effective use of limited resources.
 We have leveraged the latest technologies in data collection to help focus our resources to yield the most effective and efficient impact on highway safety.
 Additionally, we are always seeking new and innovative ways to conduct operations to serve as a force multiplier in our continued progress in reducing the truck related crash and fatality rates.

-The CEU consists of one (1) Sergeant and one Corporal (1) serving as the MCSAP Coordinator and administrators, (1) one member dedicated to conducting Compliance Reviews, one (1) member dedicated to New Entrant Reviews, and five (5) full-time roadside inspectors.
-All nine (9) members have been fully certified as a NASTI Level I inspector.
+The CEU consists of one (1) Sergeant and one Corporal (1) serving as the MCSAP Coordinator and administrators, (1) one member dedicated to conducting Compliance Reviews, one (1) member dedicated to New Entrant Reviews, and four (4) full-time roadside inspectors.
+All eight (8) members have been fully certified as a NASTI Level I inspector.
 Most members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
-In addition, the CEU has six (6) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
-Also two (2) of the part time members have been trained to conduct New Entrant Audits and assist when needed.
+In addition, the CEU has five (5) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
+Also, one (1) full-time and two (2) part-time members have been trained to conduct New Entrant Audits and assist when needed.
 There are currently fifteen (15) certified inspectors from local agencies who conduct inspections on a part time basis.
 Local agencies with certified MCSAP inspectors do not receive state or federal funding.
 The CEU employs one (1) full-time civilian as a Data Entry Coordinator/Transportation Assistant and also ultilizes the division's RMS Project Manager to assist in this role when needed.

 Although the primary focus of the CEU is the improvement of Commercial Motor Vehicle Safety, other duties are required of its members.
-Four (4) troopers currently hold positions with other, part-time units: Marine Unit, Dive Team, and K-9 Unit.
+Five (5) troopers currently hold positions with other, part-time units: Marine Unit, Dive Team, and K-9 Unit.
 Several unit members are also called upon to instruct during in-service and academy training throughout the year.
 In addition to these part-time units, Troopers are routinely required to fill barracks vacancies due to department-wide shortages (these duties are not funded through the MCSAP program).